amoisio/euler-client/README.md

 where
 * `<problem>` is the project euler problem number.
 * `<template>` is optional, and is the path to the template file.
-If not given, then the client will only output the problem details in the terminal.
+If not given, then the client will output the problem details in the terminal.
 * `<output>` is optional, and is the path to the output file.
-If not given, then the client will output the template file contents merged with problem details.
+If not given, then the client will output the generated file contents in the terminal.
 * `<mode>` is optional, and allows overwriting an existing output file.
 If not given, the application will give an error if targeting an existing output file.

 ## Template